Oral Cancer Screening Dentist

 Choosing To Quit Smoke Today

-Dental Health That Arise From Smoking
+Dental Health Issues That Arise From Smoking

 When you are smoking, the chemicals coming from one cigarette affect your entire body.
 The effects are very noticeable and you’ll know that your body begins deteriorating as the years go by smoking.
 Your dental health is largely affected and it’s not just the yellow teeth.
 When the smoke hits inside your mouth, one of the effects that rise up is the building up of the tar on your enamel.
-These extrinsic stains that arise from smoking cause people to feel less confident about their smile.
+These extrinsic stains that arise from smoking cause people to feel less confident about their smiles.
 This is why many patients ask their Oral Cancer Screening Dentist about teeth whitening to help them brighten their smile.
 It’s necessary to eliminate the root problem of tooth discoloration for a more effective teeth whitening result.

 Avoid Oral Cancer

-The effects of smoking deteriorate your dental health, receive an oral cancer diagnose by our professional Oral Cancer Screening Dentist to serious health side effects.
+The effects of smoking deteriorate your dental health, receive an oral cancer diagnosis by our professional Oral Cancer Screening Dentist to serious health side effects.
 Call today at 305-251-3334 or click here to make an appointment.